 Anxiety and Benzodiazepine Use

-- Generalized Anxiety Disorder (GAD): Individuals with GAD experience chronic and excessive worry about various aspects of life, often without a specific trigger.
+- Generalized Anxiety Disorder (GAD): People with GAD experience chronic and excessive worry about various aspects of life, often without a specific trigger.

 - Panic Disorder: Characterized by sudden and intense episodes of fear, panic disorder can lead to physical symptoms such as a racing heart, sweating, and shortness of breath.